 WHO: ABOUT

-Trisha holds a BFA and MAT from Tufts University (where she served as the commencement speaker for the graduate class) and an MBA from the Quantic School of Business and Technology.
-She is a Fil-Am native New Yorker who splits her time between NYC and West Hollywood/Los Angeles.
+Trisha holds a BFA and MAT from Tufts University, where she was the commencement speaker for her graduate class, and an MBA from the Quantic School of Business and Technology.
+Outside of her professional responsibilities, she enjoys dancing, rock climbing, hiking, camping, cooking too much food for friends, and occasionally, tattooing.
+She is a Filipino-American native New Yorker who splits her time between NYC and West Hollywood/Los Angeles.